-We have seen that the PUG framework supports the construction of embodied agents that operate in simulated physical environments.
-This necessarily means that it encodes and uses some forms of spatial information, but, like other cognitive architectures, to date it has made no theoretical commitments along these lines.
-Instead, PUG developers have introduced assumptions about how agents encode spatial information that are convenient to achieve their ends, but they have not introduced explicit constraints, which means they do not count as elements of the theory.
-In this section, we present an elaborated version of the architecture that incorporates such postulates.
-These include assumptions about the representation of agent perceptions, knowledge about places, and processes for making spatial inferences.
+We have seen that the PUG framework supports the construction of embodied agents that operate in physical environments.
+This necessarily means that it encodes and uses some forms of spatial information, but, like other cognitive architectures, it makes no theoretical commitments along these lines.
+Instead, PUG developers introduce assumptions about space that are convenient to achieve their ends, but they are not limited by explicit constraints about the topic.
+In this section, we present an elaborated version of the theory that incorporates such postulates.
+These require no changes to the implementation, only to its use.
+We first discuss how the architecture encodes perceived objects and then how it represents and uses place knowledge.